Ishmita910/Vision-Zero-Explorer/README.md

 5. Adopt new engineering method to improve street geometry

 The total number of persons injured that includes all type of modes, as a result of Vision Zero we see the total number of the decrease by an approximate of 3000 injuries over the course of three years in Brooklyn, which has the highest number of person’s injuries followed by Queens and the results indicates an increase of the number injuries in the year of 2016.
-Followed by Manhattan, Bronx, and with the lowest number Staten Island
+Followed by Manhattan, Bronx, and with the lowest number Staten Island.
-Finding and Outcome:
+**Finding and Outcome:**
 The analysis indicates that the need of focus on Brooklyn Borough is needed, where vision Zero is making a slow progress of decreasing the number of injuries over course of four years since the implementation of Vision Zero in 2014.
 To provide new mitigations, it is required an overview of the past procedure and regulation of implementing Vision Zero.
 The Visualization guide to find the following mitigation measures:
 1. Vision Zero must include human error in both planning, engineering and enforcement